Gabriel2409/obsidian_notes/Graph.md

 ## Adjacency matrix

-Here elements in the matrix represent the vertex directly .
+Here elements in the matrix represent the vertex directly.
-For ex `adjMarix[i][j] == 1` means there is a connection between vertex I and j.
+For ex `adjMarix[i][j] == 1` means there is a connection between vertex i and j.
-Contrary to simple matrix, every node vacances be connected.
+Contrary to simple matrix, every pair of nodes can be connected.

 - weight can be represented as well (value in the matrix)
 - If graph is undirected, `adjMatrix[i][j] == adjMatrix[j][i]`